 The Company is exposed to financial risks as a result of exchange rate fluctuations and the volatility of these rates.
-There has been an increase to the risk exposure from 2023 due to an increase in US denominated revenues.
+There has been an increase to the risk exposure from the fiscal year ended April 20, 2024 due to an increase in US denominated revenues.
 Effective February 1, 2023, the Company began entering into US dollar forward sales agreements to partially mitigate this risk (see US dollar facilities section below)